We explore how cloud-based deathcare management software can help manage risk and support compliance and best practice for cemeteries and crematories.

-With all of that in mind, let’s look at the use of technology in risk mitigation and how cemetery software such as PlotBox can help support good practice, implement measured procedures, and put processes into practice to minimise risk:
+With all of that in mind, let’s look at the use of technology in risk mitigation and how cemetery software such as PlotBox can help support good practice, implement measured procedures, and put processes into practice to minimize risk:

 #0.5 It makes it easier

-Before we start our list ‘proper’, a quick opening salvo.. cemetery management software can make carrying out safety inspections easier by providing a single point of entry - a 'single source of truth’ - for all of your information.
+Before we start our list ‘proper’, a quick opening salvo...cemetery management software can make carrying out safety inspections easier by providing a single point of entry - a 'single source of truth’ - for all of your information.

 Everything together into one place, vs reams of paperwork and disjointed systems saves time and effort, helps planning, improves communication and reduces the risk of error.